st1p3kolovrat/buddybuild-appium-cucumber_scripts/README.md

 How to download locally cucumber test result file with AWS?

-PLease open up the terminal and paste these two commands:
+Please open up the terminal and paste these two commands:

 1. `aws s3 ls s3://YOUR_BUCKET_NAME/AppiumResults/`
 2. `aws s3 sync s3://YOUR_BUCKET_NAME/ /Users/stipekolovrat/Documents/YOUR_WORKING_FOLDER/AppiumResults`